-Ours is an era when we wouldn’t toss the tea into the sea because, “No taxation without representation” … but complain because it wasn’t an organic, herbal brew.
-We have come full circle.
+Ours is an era when we wouldn’t toss the tea into the sea because “No taxation without representation” … but complain because it wasn’t an organic herbal brew.
+We have come full-circle.
 Mad King George would be proud.

-Ironically, in the short-term we are insulated from the reality of what’s happening to us long-term because of how successful – albeit imperfect – our original experiment in self-government has been.
+Ironically, in the short term we are insulated from the reality of what’s happening to us long-term because of how successful – albeit imperfect – our original experiment in self-government has been.

-Yet you can only be a culture drafting off the previous generations’ pace car for so long, before it’s time for Uncle Bingo to pay the check.
+Yet you can only be a culture drafting off the previous generations’ pace car for so long before it’s time for Uncle Bingo to pay the check.
 Make no mistake: That bill will, one day, come due for us.
-(Just as it has for all other world powers, who became drunk on their own self-righteousness and self-indulgence.)
+(Just as it has for all other world powers who became drunk on their own self-righteousness and self-indulgence.)

 Memorial Day — and all the graves of those who gave everything they could for us — should prick our conscience.
 Except we are self-actualized tyrants connected to a perpetual and subsidized morphine drip.
 We are perishing for a lack of knowledge about what made us what we were.
 But we feel real groovy about it.

-Even too much of the so-called movement claiming to strive to conserve that lost legacy has drove itself into a ditch.
+Even too much of the so-called movement claiming to strive to conserve that lost legacy has driven itself into a ditch.
 Just this week, a court again made up another affront to basic decency and our way of life.

 Of course, most of you reading this don’t realize that.
 But you do know about … fake boycotts, “but Hillary,” and the shocking revelation the mainstream media is liberally biased.
 (Finally, somebody told us!)

-Because, it’s all about them clicks, yo.
+Because it’s all about them clicks, yo.
 Never mind that if we actually offered our people solid food they might feast on it, and maybe the reason they live on Vendo-Land empty calories is we rarely grill them a porterhouse.

 The bad news – or good, depending on how you look at it – is the self-delusion can’t last forever.